 When the company grows, the big hurdle HR managers face is to find a balance in managing the quantitative and qualitative tasks.
 As quantitative activities are readily recorded and reported, HR managers tend to focus more on them.
 And eventually, the focus given for qualitative activities fade off, resulting in bigger challenges in the long run of the business.

 Quantitative tasks are time-consuming, repetitive, involve a lot of paperwork, and above all, it’s BORING!
 Wouldn’t it be better if the HR executives are relieved from the quantitative works so that they can focus more on qualitative works?
-And that is where RPA technology can help.
+And that is where RPA in HR processes can help.

 RPA technology is growing fast and more industries are finding benefits with job automation using RPA technology.
 According to a recent Gartner study, the global RPA software revenue is projected to reach $1.89 billion in 2021.
 Clearly, many businesses are realizing the benefits offered by this technology and reaping the early mover advantage.
 Let’s see how this piece of technology can benefit HR operations.

 Information retrieval is the process of extracting the required information from several sources such as resumes, documents, invoices etc. HR executives spend a lot of time in manually retrieving information from different sources.
-This is an example of a quantitative task that can be automated with RPA technology.
+This is an example of a quantitative task that can be automated by implementing RPA in HR.

 For example, sifting through hundreds of resumes from potential candidates is a very time consuming task.
 HR professionals are often found burning the midnight oil in an attempt to analyze CVs and narrow down the list of potential candidates.
 This process gets even more intense in large organizations which receive thousands of applications every day.

-By implementing RPA technology, businesses can automate the CV screening process.
+By implementing RPA in HR operations, businesses can automate the CV screening process.
 RPA solutions can analyse CVs and filter candidates that fit a specified role.
 Generally, these solutions make decisions based on rules that have been specified by the company’s human resources team.
 They thoroughly analyse CVs and highlight key information like educational qualifications and work experience.

 RPA technology is often used to complement applicant tracking systems (ATS) to organize CVs in an orderly manner.
 If a candidate isn’t the right fit for the current role, such tools can automatically search and recommend the candidate for future job vacancies.
 An RPA tool can also help companies automatically extract all the important fields from expense receipts, saving a lot of time.